zhangxin025/docs-1/api-reference/avatar/AvatarTraining.md

 #### **Record training video**

 The first 15 seconds of the training video must show the subject in complete silence (no speaking).
-Natural listening cues like subtle smiles, slow blinking, or slight nodding are allowed to simulate an engaged listening state。Next, read the consent script, followed by 2 minutes of talking
+Natural listening cues like subtle smiles, slow blinking, or slight nodding are allowed to simulate an engaged listening state。Next, read the consent script, followed by 30 seconds of talking

 - Aim for an engaging tone and a relaxed pace, while maintaining continuous eye contact with the camera.
 - Minimize body movement, such as hand gestures, head movement, jolts, etc.